Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tennis village witnessed a new competition between Jannik Sinner and Carlos Alcaraz.

-No one expected Sinner to play at such a high level after his hard fall in the fourth round against Dimitrov, along with concerns about a right arm injury.
-Since then, he has practiced lightly, always wearing protective sleeves, but his serve remains his most dangerous weapon in the match.
+No one expected Sinner to play at such a high level after his hard fall in the fourth round against Dimitrov, along with concerns about his right arm injury.
+Since then, he has practiced lightly, always wearing protective arm sleeves, but his serve remains his most dangerous weapon in the match.

 “I am not surprised by him.
 Sinner is a great champion.
 Champions learn from failure - and he did that,” Alcaraz frankly admitted.